syslog-ng/syslog-ng.github.io/doc/_admin-guide/020_The_concepts_of_syslog-ng/004_Timezones_and_daylight_saving.md

-    OSE sends the message is to the destination using the legacy-syslog protocol (RFC-3164) which does not support timezone information in its timestamps, the timezone information cannot be encapsulated into the sent timestamp, so syslog-ng OSE will convert the hour:min values based on the explicitly specified timezone.
+    OSE sends the message is to the destination using the legacy-syslog protocol (RFC-3164) which does not support timezone information in its timestamps, the timezone information cannot be encapsulated into the sent timestamp, so {{ site.product.short_name }} will convert the hour:min values based on the explicitly specified timezone.
     {: .notice--warning}